oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_tablespace_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Indicates the service name for the service on which the IM column store should be populated by default for this tablespace.
+                                            <div>Indicates the service name for the service on which the IM column store should be populated by default for the tablespace.
 This column has a value only when the corresponding DEF_INMEMORY_SERVICE is USER_DEFINED.
 In all other cases, this column is null.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">default_in_memory_service_name_example</div>
                                     </td>
             </tr>